Welcome to What (is) Medieval?, a radical, interdisciplinary seminar series delivered entirely online…

 Answer: very.
 We are determined to drag the Middle Ages away from any previous “Dark Age” connotations or suggestions that the era was barbarous or regressive, or even associated/fetishised with “otherness”, to illustrate how critical curiosity of the era has been received, imagined, invoked, used, missed, abused, and refashioned in the Medieval, Early Modern, Modern and Contemporary periods.
 Our aim is to breakdown disciplinary, geographic and other boundary limits, and examine the dynamics of the medieval/neomedieval in the realms of representational, perceptual, pedagogical and historiographical practice over the last 1,500 years or so.

 Run via Zoom, the seminar series is then uploaded to our YouTube channel, so that those unable to engage on the specified date can watch.
-Please see the SERIES PROGRAMME for the full 2021 line-up—and the CALL FOR PAPERS page if you are interested in presenting in 2022.

 The series organisers are Dr Claire Kennan and Dr Emma J. Wells.